 The game was popular enough in Japan to recieve 2 sequels on the Satellaview, and a full-on cartridge release in 1999.
 All versions start off easy, but become Nintendo Hard the further you go into them.

-A translation patch exists for the cartridge release.
+A translation patch exists for the cartridge release, released in November 2017.

 Due to the Satellaview's amazing obscurity this side of the Pacific, most Western players only got to know Hakkun when he appeared as a Spirit in Super Smash Bros.
 Ultimate.